almibe/ligature-specification/wander.md

 # Wander

 Wander is a scripting language for working with knowledge graphs in Ligature.
-Wander tries to combine ideas from modern general purpose languages (mainly Rust, Scala, and Koka) while focusing just on what's needed for working with knowledge graphs instead of being a general purpose language.
+Wander tries to combine ideas from modern general purpose languages, while focusing just on what's needed for working with knowledge graphs instead of being a general purpose language.

 ## Status